Couchbase-Ecosystem/couchbase-haystack/README.md

 The `couchbase-haystack` library uses [Python Driver](https://docs.couchbase.com/python-sdk/current/hello-world/start-using-sdk.html).

 `CouchbaseDocumentStore` will store Documents as JSON documents in Couchbase.
 Embeddings are stored as part of the document, with indexing and querying of vector embeddings managed by Couchbase's dedicated [Vector Search Index](https://docs.couchbase.com/server/current/vector-search/vector-search.html).
+The document store supports both scope-level and global-level vector search indexes:

+- Scope-level indexes (default): The vector search index is created at the scope level and only searches documents within that scope
+- Global-level indexes: The vector search index is created at the bucket level and can search across all scopes and collections in the bucket

 ```text
                                    +-----------------------------+